PeterHUistyping/Stanford_CS231n-Deep_Learning-for-Computer_Vision/Doc/Assignment-2022.md

   - compute the distance between each test point in X and each training point in self.X_train
   - L1, L2 distances, *np.linalg.norm( )*
   - using a (nested) loop over both the training data and the test data.

-Cross-validation: the value of k is cross-validated
+  - the value of k is *cross-validated*

 ![knn_Cross-validation](../MyProject22/Photo/Cross-Validation_on_k.png)